How to keep self-employed accounts

 The first step to keeping your self-employed accounts is recording your transactions.
 Regularly recording transactions means your accounts will always be up to date.
 The easiest way to record transactions is by using online accounting software with a bank feeds feature.

 Bank feeds connect your bank account to your accounting software so all your transactions are automatically imported.
 All you need to do is record them.
+Features like recording multiple transactions at once and automatically matching similar transactions saves you even more time.
 Bank feeds mean you’re less likely to forget transactions and miss something important.

 Choose the right account